odyssy-automaton/omi-daily-wallet-app-4.1/README.md

 https://omi-daily-wallet.odyssy.io/download.html

 ### Build command for apk (after the second command you may have to delete duplicate files in the res folder).
-Out put APKs will be in the android build folder.
+Add keystore settings.
+Output APKs will be in the android build folder.

 ### for xdai: